malcolmsailor/midani/docs/settings.md

             in the input midi file.
 Values are themselves dictionaries of per-voice settings.
 See above for more on per-voice settings.
 See also `duplicate_voice_settings` below.
-            Note that the per-voice setting "color" is a special case: if the "color" argument is not explicitly provided for a voice, the voice will be assigned the color from the global "color_palette" setting at the position specified by its integer index (modulo the length of the color palette).
+            Note that the per-voice setting `color` is a special case: if the `color` argument is not explicitly provided for a voice, the voice will be assigned the color from the global `color_palette` setting at the position specified by its integer index (modulo the length of the color palette), rather than any global value for `color`, which has never has any effect.
 - **duplicate_voice_settings**: a dictionary of form {int, list of ints}.
 Keys are "parent" voices and settings are "child" voices.
 Any per-voice settings not explicitly set in the child voice will be taken from